Abdu-lybot/AdvanDiptera/README.md

 * Download our repository and copy it to the src folder of your catkin repository.

-* Open the bashrc file and copy one of the following lines at the end of your file:
+* Open the bashrc file and copy one of the following lines at the end of your file and comment the other one:

-    * If you installed MAVROS using Source installation
+    * Add the following line at the end

+    ```
+    source /home/ubuntu/AdvanDiptera/devel/setup.bash
+    ```

+    * Comment the following line

     ```
     source /home/ubuntu/AdvanDiptera/devel/setup.bash